pseale/hot-takes-blog/content/posts/terraform-surgeon-generals-warning.md

 - Use outputs from that module
 - Explicitly `depends_on` that module

-And let me be clear that because none of us knew, we built our terraform in such a way that **the majority of our infrastructure** was affected by such an issue.
+And let me be clear that because no one on my team knew to avoid this, we built the terraform in such a way that **the majority of our infrastructure** was affected by such an issue.
 It's not that difficult to do.
 Use data blocks freely and introduce modules as your terraform grows.
 In just a short time, you'll be in trouble, just like me!

 Let's see what such a disaster looks like: